Belie06Loryn/-News_Highlight/README.md

 ## Author
 https://github.com/Belie06Loryn

+## Description
+News Highlight is a web application that is meant to catch up hard workers on current affairs happening all over the world.
+The website has the home page, that has a list of all sources of news.
+A user will have to click on Read More on a specific source to view artciles on the site Click here to see the live site

+## Known bugs
+No known errors if found drop a message on my profile

+## Technologies used

+Languages I have used:
+- Python 3.6
+- HTML
+- Bootstrap

+Tools that I have used:

+- Visual Studio Code as a text editor.
+- GitHub for hosting my project and keep it safe.
+- Heroku for Diploying a project

 ## Support and contact details
 If you meet an issues,you have questions,an ideas or concerns.Just contact me on https://github.com/Belie06Loryn .